 It would be great if we all had time to build an aerobic base as the pros do, travel to a warm country for winter endurance training, and rack up several long easy rides every week.
 Unfortunately, most cyclists don’t have that option.
 But as we discussed last time, reversed periodisation can help build on base fitness even with a much smaller time commitment thanks to high intensity interval training.
 Let’s take a closer look at how to set up a winter training plan.

 Why is base training important?

 Unfortunately, to get significant gains, the traditional high volume of low to moderate-intensity training only works when you can accumulate significant time at those intensities each week, typically 20-30 hours for pros.
 The goal for reversed periodisation is the same – greater mitochondrial density.
 The pathway is just different, it leads through interval training.

 The alternative for time-crunched athletes

-The sweet spot is 3 interval sessions and 1-2 longer rides per week, no more.
-So, something like Tuesday, Thursday, and Saturday for intervals and Sunday for a longer ride would be a realistic schedule.
-And the best thing is, all of this training usually takes less than 8 hours a week.
+The sweet spot is 3 interval sessions and 1-2 longer rides per weekly training, no more.
+So, something like Tuesday, Thursday, and Saturday for high intensity intervals and Sunday for a longer ride would be a realistic schedule.
+And the best thing is, all of this structured training usually takes less than 8 hours a week.